Aleppo Arabic

 Aleppo Arabic or Aleppine Arabic is the urban Arabic variety spoken in the city of Aleppo.

 Phonology

 Aleppo Arabic is characterised by the usage of /d͡ʒ/ instead of the typical urban /ʒ/ used in Damascus Arabic and in Lebanese Arabic.

-It agrees with Lebanese Arabic with its usage of medial imāla which often turns /a:/ into /e:/.
+It agrees with Lebanese Arabic with its usage of medial imāla which often turns /aː/ into /eː/.
 Also has /t͡ʃ/, which is not typical of urban Levantine dialects.